Ruswanda2020/Springboot-Blog-App-RESTAPIs/Readme.md

 ## Features
 - Post Management
-    - Create, read, update, and delete posts (admin privileges required).
+    - Create, read, update, and delete posts (specifically for creating, updating, deleting only by admin).
     - Retrieve posts by ID and category.

 - Comment Management